uvm-plaid/CS6993-S23/README.md

 - Instructor: *Prof. Christian Skalka*
 - 3 credits
 - Weekly seminar on Tuesdays 2:45-4:15, Innovation E325

+#### Course Description

+This course is a seminar-style independent study group focused on automated proof assistants and mechanized metatheory.
+We will specifically focus on Coq and EasyCrypt.
+We will investigate both foundational elements of these systems, but our focus will be on practical use.
+We will mainly consider applications to programming languages, including Hoare Logics, as well as probabilistic programming especially for cryptographic protocols.

+#### Learning Objectives

+After completing this study the student will be able to:
+- Understand how to use proof assistants for defining and proving properties of programs, including:
++ Application of Hoare Logics to functional programs.
++ Defining and reasoning about inductive structures.
++ Probabilistic programming
++ Application of Probabilistic Relational Hoare Logics
+- Program functionally and write verified proofs of programs in Coq
+- Program probabilistically and write verified proofs of programs in EasyCrypt

 #### Statement about Academic Integrity
 https://www.uvm.edu/policies/student/acadintegrity.pdf

 #### Statement on Alcohol and Cannabis in the Academic Environment

 As a faculty member, I want you to get the most you can out of this course.
 You play a crucial role in your education and in your readiness to learn and fully engage with the course material.
-It is important to note that alcohol and cannabis have no place in an academic environment.
-They can seriously impair your ability to learn and retain information not only in the moment you may be using, but up to 48 hours or more afterwards.
-In addition, alcohol and cannabis can:
+It is important to note that alcohol and cannabis can seriously impair your ability to learn and retain information up to 48 hours or more after use.
-•	Cause issues with attention, memory and concentration
-•	Negatively impact the quality of how information is processed and ultimately stored
-•	Affect sleep patterns, which interferes with long-term memory formation It is my expectation that you will do everything you can to optimize your learning and to fully participate in this course.

 #### Statement on Students with Disabilities